 From these clicks, 10% convert into 20 leads (10% conversion rate).

 Your cost to acquire one lead would be $52.60 (cost per acquisition).

-Let’s assume you also have another ad campaign running on Google Ads where you get 400 clicks to your landing page and you pay $0.80 per click and have a conversion rate of 5%.
+Let’s assume you also have another ad campaign running on Google Ads where you get 400 clicks to your landing page, pay $0.80 per click, and have a conversion rate of 5%.